GoogleChrome/web.dev/content/secure/same-origin-policy/index.md

 The same-origin policy prevents this from happening by blocking read access to resources loaded from a different origin.
 "But wait", you say.
 "I load images and scripts from other origins _all the time_."
 Browsers allow a few tags to embed resources from different origin.
-This is mostly historical artifacts and could expose your site to vulnerabilities such as clickjacking using iframe.
+This is mostly historical artifacts and could expose your site to vulnerabilities such as [clickjacking using iframes](#how-to-prevent-clickjacking).
 You can restrict the origins for these tags using a [Content Security Policy](https://developers.google.com/web/fundamentals/security/csp/).

 ## What is considered "same-origin"?